bsumlin/PyMieScatt/docs/index.rst

 Online user's guide for the Python Mie Scattering package (PyMieScatt)
 ======================================================================

-Welcome AAAR 2017 Attendees!
-You can find Ben at posters 2CA.18, 2CA.21 (Tuesday) and 8IM.44 (Thursday).
-I'm happy to answer any questions, and you can always `e-mail me <http://pymiescatt.readthedocs.io/en/latest/#author-contact-information>`_.
+AAAR 2017: thanks everyone for the feedback and comments!
+To continue the dialog, `e-mail me <http://pymiescatt.readthedocs.io/en/latest/#author-contact-information>`_.

+NEWS: PyMieScatt is being ported to Julia!
+I did a few timing and comparison tests and got some basic Mie functions to run 2-6 times faster on Julia than Python.
+This is a side project and could take some time to see complete functionality.
+The inverse algorithms are the hard part.
+I may port the numerical algorithms first, and then the graphical ones later once I figure out how plotting objects in Julia work.

 Documentation is currently under development.
-This documentation includes a brief discussion of Mie theory and the development of the functions included in the package.
 A manuscript communicating the development and use of this package was submitted to the `Journal of Quantative Spectroscopy and Radiative Transfer <http://www.sciencedirect.com/science/journal/00224073>`_.
 It has been accepted and is currently being proofed for publication.
-The JQSRT preprint is `available now <https://doi.org/10.1016/j.jqsrt.2017.10.012>`_.
+The JQSRT preprint is `available now <https://doi.org/10.1016/j.jqsrt.2017.10.012>`_, and the arXiv preprint can be found `here <https://arxiv.org/abs/1710.05288>`_.

 Install PyMieScatt